APPLICATIONS OPEN FOR SEPTEMBER 2024

 MA in Screenwriting Frequently Asked Questions

 This is a one-year, full-time or two-year, part-time course accredited by DeMontfort University.
-The course will be held in person at Raindance Film School, London, (unless subject to any future updates to government guidance on Covid 19)
+The course will be held in person at Raindance Film School, London.

 The Programme consists in six modules that will develop the necessary craft and industry skills to become a working screenwriter, with knowledge of general storytelling rules as well as how they apply to specific film forms.